lkrzyzanek/cas-jaas-ee6-integration-example/README.md

 This example shows how Java EE 6 app (JBoss AS 7 resp.
 EAP 6.2) can be integrated with CAS Single Sign On server.

+In Addition to the CAS integration it shows how to write simple JAAS Login Module.

 After deployment you get:

 * / - main page with information about currently logged in user
+* Filter which examine HTTP Basic authentication.
+If present then triggers JAAS login.
 * /login/cas - single point for login to CAS server
 * /secured-servlet - secured servlet via @ServletSecurity annotation